 A: Many people with cancer get a second opinion from another doctor.
 There are many reasons to get a second opinion, including if the person is not comfortable with the treatment decision, if the type of cancer is rare, if there are different ways to treat the cancer, or if the person is not able to see a cancer expert.
 In addition, some health insurance companies require a second opinion before treatment begins.
 A second opinion can help a patient have more confidence in the cancer diagnosis, treatment plan, or treatment team.

 Q: How can someone get a second opinion?

 A: There are many ways to get a second opinion:

 The person’s primary doctor may be able to recommend a specialist, such as a surgeon, medical oncologist, or radiation oncologist.
 Sometimes these doctors work together at cancer centers or programs.

-The Cancer Information Service (800-4-CANCER) informs callers about treatment facilities, including cancer centers and other programs supported by the National Cancer Institute.
+The contact information for the Cancer Information Service is 1-800-4-CANCER (1-800-422-6237).
+This service informs callers about treatment facilities, including cancer centers and other programs supported by the National Cancer Institute.

 Patients can get names of doctors from their local medical society, a nearby hospital, a medical school, or local cancer advocacy groups, as well as from other people who have had that type of cancer.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR